wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 Following my [previous post](https://wesslen.github.io/social%20media/nc-state-senator-twitter-network/), in this post I'm going to analyze the public Facebook posts of North Carolina state senators.
 I'm going to use a machine learning algorithm framework called Structural Topic Modeling (or STM for short) to measure, with statistical significance, the impact of party affiliation on the prevalence of topics discussed.

 STM is a recent extension of the popular topic modeling framework, a family of unsupervised algorithms that have been championed by computer scientists over the last decade.
 Topic models work by identifying clusters of words that co-occur together that can be interpreted as topics.
-For example, here are two topics that the model identified with my interpretation (called a label).
+For example, here are two topics that the model identified with my interpretation (called a label) as being "HB2" and "Bathroom Safety" for the respective topics.

 !["HB2" and "Bathroom Safety" Topics from STM Analysis of NC State Senators' Facebook Posts](/images/STM-senate1.png)

-Interestingly, STM is a new take on topic modeling but from a social scientist approach, building a regression-like framework to test the impact of document attributes (e.g. author, party affiliation, time, location).
-In my case, I'm going to determine what topics are uniquely Republican or Democratic for NC State Senators.
+Interestingly, STM is a new take on topic modeling but from a social scientist approach, building a regression-like framework to test the impact of document attributes (e.g. author, time, location).
+In my case, I'm going to analyze the effect of political party has on what topics a state senator posts on Facebook.
+As a secondary attribute, I'll also consider the effect that time (month) of the post had on the topic.

 For readers interested in the code and more details, I've provided a [GitHub site](https://github.com/wesslen/NCStateSenateFacebook) including two RMarkdown output (html) files ([Part 1](https://htmlpreview.github.io/?https://github.com/wesslen/NCStateSenateFacebook/blob/master/code/STM-ncsenate-facebook-part1.html) and [Part 2](https://rawgit.com/wesslen/NCStateSenateFacebook/master/code/STM-ncsenate-facebook-part2.html) )